Understanding Sauna Sizes: Options for Every Space

 Indoor vs. Outdoor Sauna: Portability & Installation

 Indoor saunas fit well in basements or bathrooms but may require adjustments for ventilation.
-Outdoor saunas, while larger, can be modular for easier relocation.
+They can also face moisture issues without careful installation.

 Indoor vs. Outdoor Sauna: Future Expansion Potential